 Customers may engage a Service Provider for work on a single Campaign, or for work on multiple separate Campaigns provided the scale and term of the engagement, including extension options is identified as part of the initial Brief and Request for Quotation (RFQ).

-It is anticipated that Scheme will run for a minimum of four years.
-Successful service providers will be pre-qualified for an initial period of two years.
-From June 2016, the Scheme will become an Open Scheme with new Applications being sought and a new panel established.
-Customers can continue to engage a Service Provider until the Scheme expires in April 2020.
+It is anticipated that Scheme will run until April 30 2022.
+Successful service providers will be pre-qualified until the end of this period.
+Customers can continue to engage a Service Provider until the Scheme expires in April 2022.
 Where possible, Customers should aim for work by Service Providers to be completed prior to expiry of the panel.
 Where this is not possible, work with the Service Provider is to be completed as soon as practicable.

 The following quote thresholds will apply to this Scheme: